FascodeNet/alterlinux/docs/en/BUILD.md

-xfce | Default channel with Xfce4 for desktop environment and various software added plasma | Currently developing channel with Plasma and Qt apps lxde | The lightest channel except releng, which contains only LXDE and minimal applications releng | A channel where you can build a pure Arch Linux live boot disk rebuild | A special channel that rebuilds using the settings in the working directory
+xfce | Default channel with Xfce4 for desktop environment and various software added plasma | Currently developing channel with Plasma and Qt apps lxde | The lightest channel except releng, which contains only LXDE and minimal applications i3 | Lightest channel with the exception of the releng with i3-wm and customizable polybar cinnamon | Channels with Cinnamon and basic software releng | A channel where you can build a pure Arch Linux live boot disk rebuild | A special channel that rebuilds using the settings in the working directory